sa国际传媒官网网页入口

 Well, that free tickets thing didn't apply to volleyball.

 This will help cut back on rental charges UNM Athletics must give to the UNM main campus for the use of Johnson Center, which is primarily intended for the entire student body.
-Other issues with Johnson Center being the home of Lobo volleyball are a lack of in-arena video boards, no concessions and a scarse parking, especially when there is seemingly never-ending construction on main campus in the area.
+Other issues with Johnson Center being the home of Lobo volleyball are a lack of in-arena video boards, no concessions and scarce parking, especially when there is seemingly never-ending construction on main campus in the area.

 For now, most pre-November games will move to the Pit, though it seems likely all games will move to the south campus arena in the future.